docelic/amber-introduction/README.md

 Hello, World!
 ```

+Because we have called render() without additional arguments, the template will default to being rendered within the default application layout, `views/layouts/application.cr`.

 And that's it!
-Visiting /about will go to the router, router will invoke PageController::about(), that method will render template "src/views/page/about.ecr", the result of rendering will be "Hello, World!", that result will be returned to the controller, and from there it will be returned to the client.
+Visiting `/about` will go to the router, router will invoke `PageController::about()`, that method will render template `src/views/page/about.ecr` in the context of layout `views/layouts/application.cr`, the result of rendering will be a full page with "Hello, World!" in the body, that result will be returned to the controller, and from there it will be returned to the client.

 # Pipelines